Raising Awareness around Knife Crime & Youth Violence

 The play has been seen by thousands of young people around the UK and aims to:-

-- Raise awareness around the risks and consequences of youth violence and knife crime on the individual and on their friends, families and on the wider community
+- The risks and consequences of youth violence and knife crime on the individual, on their friends, families, and on the wider community

-- Build resilience by raising awareness, creating a common language and kick-starting conversations around the influences, fears and pressures that can lead to the decision to hurt someone or to carry a knife and how these can be managed or avoided
+- The influences, fears and pressures that can lead to the decision to hurt someone or to carry a knife, and how these can be managed or avoided

-- Build resilience by raising awareness of and promoting the core skills (including but not limited to: self-confidence, self-esteem, risk assessment, emotional intelligence, empathy, decision making, recognising healthy relationships) that can be used help young people to navigate a whole host of issues, critical moments and adverse childhood experiences that they may encounter
+- The core skills that can be used help young people to navigate a whole host of issues and critical life moments that they may encounter

-- Raise awareness around the importance of seeking help and advice or telling someone if they are concerned about themselves, a friend or someone they know.
+- The importance of seeking help and advice, or telling someone if you are concerned about yourself, a friend or someone you know.

 ‘Breaking the Chain’ was developed in consultation with young people, youth, social and health workers, charities, police forces, urban youth specialists and the families and friends of those tragically affected by youth violence in order to tackle this highly complex issue in an effective manner and with credible voices.